Pompateh/trackin/README.md

 - **Task Management**: Assign and track tasks with different statuses.
 - **Commenting**: Users can leave comments on projects.

+---

+## Project Detail UI (INDEX & NOTE Panels)

+The project detail page is split into two main panels:

+### INDEX (Left Panel)
+- Displays a list of project steps/sections (e.g., Brief, Q&A, Debrief, Quotation, Brand Strategy, Planner, Brand Story, Moodboard, Concept & Direction, Delivery).
+- Some steps (like Concept & Direction) can have subsections (e.g., Logo, Typography, Colour, Illustration, Icon).
+- **Admin users** can remove any default step and re-add it later using the UI.
+- Steps are always shown by default unless removed by an admin.
+- Steps can be expanded/collapsed to show subsections.

+### NOTE (Right Panel)
+- **TASK**: Shows tasks for the selected section.
+Tasks can be assigned and have statuses.
+- **COMMENT**: Shows a threaded comment section for the selected task.
+- **RECAP**: Shows a recap/activity log for the project.
+Users can add new recap entries.

+---

+## Admin Features for Project Steps
+- Admins can remove any of the default steps from the INDEX panel.
+- Removed steps are listed at the bottom of the INDEX panel with a "+ Step" button to re-add them.
+- Only admins see the remove/re-add controls.
+- All users see the current steps and can interact with tasks and comments as usual.

+---

+## Extending the UI
+- To add new default steps, update the `DEFAULT_STEPS` array in `SectionList.jsx`.
+- To add new recap types or activity log features, update the `RecapList.jsx` component.
+- All data fetching and mutations are prepared for Supabase integration.

+---

 ## Setup Instructions

 ### 1. Clone the repository